-It is night of Jesus’ crucifixion.
+It is the night of Jesus’ crucifixion.
 His followers (the audience) are in hiding from the authorities.
 They came to Jerusalem to hail Jesus.
 Now, they’re confused and frightened.
 They have become strangers in Jerusalem, the followers … of a dead man.
-As the audience sits in the dark, they meet Mary Magdalene, a beggar boy, Nicodemus, Simon the Cyrene, and a James the disciple.
+As the audience sits in the dark, they meet Mary Magdalene, a beggar boy, Nicodemus, Simon the Cyrene, and James the disciple.
 Each of the characters has a unique perspective on Jesus that’s reassuring but challenging.

 “Darkness” is U-3 — unique, unorthodox, and urgent.